reuterk/condainer/README.md

 cnd exec -- python3
 ```

-Please see below for more detailed explanations and more options.
+Please see the sections below for more detailed explanations and more options.

 ## Background